Image

 Pastoral care is the responsibility of the whole school community.
 The way we talk, interact and teach all contribute to the quality of our care.
 To ensure all of our students are appropriately supported we have structures in place to make sure everyone in our community thrives.
 For our students from Pre-School through to Sixth Form, there is regular communication with parents.

 For our younger children class teachers are the first point of contact for parents and students.
-Class teachers are in turn supported by the Deputy Headteacher (Pastoral), who has overall responsibility for the well-being of the students at Elizabeth College Junior School, while the Headteacher is kept informed of all Pastoral matters.
+Class teachers are in turn supported by the Deputy Headteacher (Pastoral), who has overall responsibility for the well-being of the students at the Junior School, while the Headteacher is kept informed of all Pastoral matters.

 As students move up through the school their Tutor becomes responsible for the pastoral and academic well-being of their Tutees.
-Heads of Year, with the support of the Assistant Principal (Pastoral), oversee a team of tutors.
+Heads of Year, with the support of the Vice Principal (Pastoral), oversee a team of tutors.
 Tutors and Heads of Year are encouraged to be in contact with parents on a regular basis.

 Elizabeth College is committed to providing a holistic education for all our students and see our academic and pastoral work as interrelated and complementary.
 We believe it is vital that, alongside achieving their academic potential, our students learn skills and have experiences that enable them to thrive and flourish during the school day, away from school and in the years beyond Elizabeth College.